raspiduino/StolenGPT/README.md

 Enjoy!

 ## FAQ
-Q: What is the GPT version?
-3.5 or 4 or something?
+__Q:__ What is the GPT version?
+3.5 or 4 or something?<br>
-A: It's ChatGPT 3.5.
+__A:__ It's ChatGPT 3.5.
 I haven't found any free GPT4 app online to hack :)

-Q: When will it collapse / run out of money for token?
+__Q:__ When will it collapse / run out of money for token?<br>
-A: I don't know.
+__A:__ I don't know.
 Maybe someday, so use it with responsibility and don't abuse it

-Q: Do you own the site that host the free ChatGPT web interface?
+__Q:__ Do you own the site that host the free ChatGPT web interface?<br>
-A: __NO__.
+__A:__ __NO__.
 This module and I have nothing associated with the original web interface/app in the link I provided above.

-Q: How do you find this?
+__Q:__ How do you find this?<br>
-A: Long story.
+__A:__ Long story.
 I tried every single app on Google Play that claim to offer free ChatGPT, and found this one have the most stable interface.
 Before this, I use Fiddler to get token from Evolly free ChatGPT, but that app stucks now (It has has SSL certificate pin using Firebase.).
 If you can hack it, you will get a Firebase database contain real OpenAI key(s).
 So might worth trying for you, but I'm just too lazy since I already got this :)